 Our Biogas Conversion Projects rely on organic material, the decomposition of which causes the generation of gas consisting primarily of methane.
 The Biogas Conversion Projects use such methane gas to generate Renewable Power or RNG.
 The estimation of biogas production volume is an inexact process and dependent on many site-specific conditions, including the estimated annual waste volume, composition of waste, regional climate and the capacity and construction of the site.
 Production levels are subject to a number of additional risks, including (i) a failure or wearing out of our or our landfill operators', counterparties' or utilities' equipment; (ii) an inability to find suitable replacement equipment or parts; (iii) less than expected supply or quality of the project's source of biogas and faster than expected diminishment of such biogas supply; or (iv) volume disruption in our fuel supply collection system.
 As a result, the volume of Renewable Power or RNG generated from such sites may in the future vary from our initial estimates, and those variations may be material.
-In addition, we have in the past incurred, and may in the future incur, material asset impairment charges if any of our Biogas Conversion Projects incur operational issues that indicate our expected future cash flows from the relevant project are less than the project's carrying value.
+In addition, we have in the past incurred, and may in the future incur, material asset impairment charges if any of our Biogas Conversion Project's carrying value.
 Any such impairment charge could adversely affect our operating results in the period in which the charge is recorded.